Through The Fibro Fog

 ⭐ Why this recipe is so good

-Full of flavour.
-As a twist to more traditional pesto using basil, this version packs in the flavour with a minty, citrus flavour.
+Full of flavor.
+As a twist to more traditional pesto using basil, this version packs in the flavor with a minty, citrus flavour.

 Quick and easy.
 It takes ten minutes (perhaps less!) for this pesto to come together.